Green leafy plant on sand illustration

 Gather FCU is committed to educating our members about fraud and identity theft.
 Knowledge is the key to prevention.
 This section of our Web site is devoted to explaining some more prevalent scams and frauds and includes ways you can protect yourself.
 For more information on risks to your financial security and how to protect your identity, visit the Federal Trade Commission's website.

-Scam of The Week: Suspicious Smishes
+Scam of The Week: Fake Login Fiasco

-Follow these tips to avoid falling victim to a smishing scam:
+Follow these tips to avoid falling victim to a phishing scam:

 Stop, Look, and Think.
 Don't be fooled.